xiaohuihong/IRS-PM-2021-01-16-IS03PT-GRP-3Musketeers-CoviDetector/SystemCode/CoviDetector/README.md

 (py36) $ python -m spacy download en
 ```

-This should install Django (the only requirement).
+This should install Django and other packages.

 ## Configuration